Barbecue Chains Across America That Are Actually Worth Trying

 @TripAdvisor

 You can enjoy all of the best barbecue staples at Corky’s, but their claim to fame is definitely the hickory-smoked ribs, which you can order with or without sauce.
-The restaurant stays true to its Memphis roots, offering local favorites like fried catfish and smoked sausage.
+The restaurant has stayed true to its Memphis roots even as it spread to Mississippi and Arkansas, offering local favorites like fried catfish and smoked sausage.
 You can also find some more out-there options at Corky’s, like chili-topped hot tamales.

 Dinosaur Bar-B-Que